How Do You Use Ancestry Com

 • Be creative with your search terms.
 Try different variations of names and locations, and experiment with different keywords.
 You may be surprised at what you uncover.

-4. Utilize DNA Testing: Consider taking an AncestryDNA test to gain insights into your ethnic origins and connect with living relatives.
-DNA testing can reveal ancestral migration patterns and help you break through brick walls in your research.
+4. put to use DNA Testing: Consider taking an AncestryDNA test to gain insights into your ethnic origins and connect with living relatives.
+DNA testing can reveal ancestral migration patterns and help you break through brick walls in your research And that's really what it comes down to..

 • Understand the limitations of DNA testing.
 DNA tests can provide valuable insights, but they are not foolproof.
 The results should be interpreted in conjunction with traditional genealogical research.